Taja Sevelle: Urban Farming

 In 2005, Taja founded the non-profit organization Urban Farming.
 Its mission is "to create an abundance of food for people in need by supporting and encouraging the establishment of gardens on unused land and space while increasing diversity, raising awareness for health and wellness, and inspiring and educating youth, adults and seniors to create an economically sustainable system to uplift communities around the globe."

-The organization began by planting three gardens of free food in Detroit and there are now over 63,400 gardens in 61 countries around the world that are a part of the Urban Farming Global Food Chain.
+The organization began by planting three gardens of free food in Detroit and there are now more than 63,400 gardens in 61 countries around the world that are a part of the Urban Farming Global Food Chain.